the-casle/the-casle.github.io/_projects/asteroid.md

 What your application does,
 Why you used the technologies you used,
 Some of the challenges you faced and features you hope to implement in the future.

+Since most of the tweak injection occured on Apple's private classes, we had to use the Ghidra tool to dump headers.
+The lack of documentation made the entire project more difficult than standard app development, but this was not our first iOS tweak and we were both comfortable working with many of the classes in Apple's Springboard.

 {% include figure image_path="/assets/images/white.png" alt="this is a placeholder image"
 caption="Above shows one possible setup for the lockscreen." %}